DKProject/DKPlugins-Documentation/projects/home/docs/dkcoins/index.md

 DKCoins is a high configurable Minecraft currency system with a lot of features and this is the official wiki of the DKCoins project.
 Here you will find a complete documentation how to administrate, install and setup DKCoins.

-DKCoins is maintained by [Pretronic](https://pretronic.net/) and was first released in July 2017.
+DKCoins is maintained by [Pretronic](https://pretronic.net/) and was first released in April 2017.
 DKCoins is a reliable currency system and has been optimized and improved over time.

 ## Features